DrHazemAli/image-studio/docs/legacy/cli-documentation.md

-# CLI Documentation - Image Studio
+# CLI Documentation - AI Image Studio

-This comprehensive guide covers the Image Studio Command-Line Interface (CLI) for automation and scripting.
+This comprehensive guide covers the AI Image Studio Command-Line Interface (CLI) for automation and scripting.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.